Watchdog eyes violent routing of protesters near White House

 The Interior Department’s U.S. Park Police and other forces released chemical agents and at times punched and clubbed a largely peaceful of crowd of demonstrators to drive the public from Lafayette Square on June 1, during nationwide protests over the police killing of George Floyd.

-Three Democratic lawmakers — Sen. Roy Wyden of Oregon and Reps.
+Three Democratic lawmakers — Sen. Ron Wyden of Oregon and Reps.
 Raul Grijalva of Arizona and Debra Haaland of New Mexico — had asked Interior Department Inspector General Mark Lee Greenblatt to investigate the actions that night of the Park Police, who oversee some of the nation’s most iconic national monuments.

 Greenblatt agreed late last week, telling the lawmakers that Interior Secretary David Bernhardt had also asked for the review.

-Note: This story has been corrected to show first name of Sen. Wyden is Ron, not Roy.